 - The metric: HOMA-IR (a marker of insulin resistance, which is when your cells stop responding to insulin), triglycerides, fasting insulin.

-- The fix: Decide whether you are running on clean fuel or dirty fuel, and shift the mix.
+- The fix: Decide whether you are running on clean fuel or dirty fuel, and change the mix.

 Layer 2: The framing (vascular and hormonal)